Signals and Systems (8235.3)

 Total: 150 Hours

-Students are expected to attend/watch all lectures, virtual tutorial and laboratory classes.
+Students are expected to attend/watch all lectures, and are needed to attend all laboratory classes.
 Engagement with the activity in tutorials and laboratory classes will assist your preparation for the assessment tasks.
 Participation in both class and online activities will enhance understanding of the unit content and therefore the quality of the assessment responses.
-Experience has shown that students who do not attend these will have difficulty in passing the subject.
+Participation in laboratory/practical classes is a compulsory condition of this unit, and attendance will be recorded.
+You must participate in at least 8 of tutorial/laboratory classes to pass this unit.
+In the event that you cannot attend your assigned laboratory class due to illness or unavoidable commitments, contact the Unit Convener as soon as possible.

 Required IT skills

-Word processing and basic programming skills for the use of MATLAB (lecturer will assist with MATLAB)
+Basic programming skills for the use of MATLAB (lecturer will assist with MATLAB) and Python.

 Work placement, internships or practicums